 No matter how hard they try, a negative experience from the past is enough to leave a bad taste in the hiring manager’s mouth, which results in little-to-no chance for any other candidate with a similar profile.
 What’s troubling is, the new candidate could potentially be the perfect fit for your company.
 However, thanks to the previous bad experience, their chances have been zeroed out.

 With bias in the recruitment process, your company’s employer brand is at stake.
 And it’s not just that, lack of diversity and inclusion in the workplace also stems from unconscious bias, which in turn restricts innovation and growth of the organization.

-As a result, companies leveraging the power of gamified assessments engender ethnic, racial and gender diversity, which ultimately fosters innovation, enhances your employer brand and leads to an increase in financial returns.
+As a result, companies are leveraging the power of gamified assessments to achieve – ethnic, racial and gender diversity, which ultimately fosters innovation, enhances your employer brand and leads to an increase in financial returns.
 Most importantly, gamification in recruitment allows you to hire and retain the top talent, which you might otherwise disqualify due to unconscious biases.